-During the past seven seasons I’ve traveled to a different College Football game every single weekend – 117 games in all.
-I’ve traveled over 151,000 miles, traversed 36 different states, and sat amongst over 6.4 million fans during that pursuit.
-In 2016, I’m about to embark on my eighth season of travel across the country trying to catch some of the biggest games in the land.
+During the past fourteen seasons I’ve traveled to a different College Football game nearly every single weekend – 146 games in all.
+I’ve traveled over 205,000 miles, traversed 39 different states, and sat amongst over 7 million fans during that pursuit.
+In 2023, I will embark on my fifteenth season of travel across the country trying to catch some of the biggest games in the land.

 My journey extends far beyond mere sports anthology.
 It’s a travelogue into the fabric of sport, tradition, food, history and geography that make up this fascinatingly rich culture and its relationship to the landscape of America.
 College Football isn’t merely a competition, it’s an event, and the atmosphere surrounding those pristine fall weekends is second to none.